 Important: The predictions need to be in the same order as the filenames in the list returned by the ActiveLearningAgent.

-For classification, the predictions need to be in a numpy array and normalized, such that the rows sum to one.
-Then, create a scorer object like so:
+Next, create a scorer object depending on your task (see Scorers below).
+For instance, for classification, the predictions need to be in a numpy array and normalized, such that the rows sum to one:

 from lightly.active_learning.scorers import ScorerClassification scorer = ScorerClassification(predictions)